Assassin654/AutoClicker/README.md

   * Repeat until stopped or a given number of times
   * Macro recording, saving, and playback with options to capture mouse and or keyboard inputs
   * Ability to write custom macro scripts
-  * Create custom hotkeys to controll the program
+  * Create custom hotkeys to control the program
-  * Warns and allows user to update if new versions are avaliable
+  * Warns and allows user to update if new versions are available

 CPS: 25000+ according to clickspeedtest.com (with superclicker enabled in the program)